 The damage of DNA is strongly associated with increased oxidative stress in the body (R).

-Given the fact that bile acids cause DNA damage and that the DNA damage is usually linked to oxidative stress strongly suggests that bile acids induce their carcinogenic effects through oxidative stress production (R).
+Given the fact that bile acids cause DNA damage and that the DNA damage is usually linked to oxidative stress, this strongly suggests that bile acids induce their cancer-causing effects through oxidative stress production (R).

 Buy Bile Supplements